-“The Seller” means Fresh Display Limited or its subsidiary company Fresh Signs & Graphics Limited; “The Purchaser” means the person firm or company to be supplied with the goods by the seller.
+“The Seller” means Fresh Display Limited, “The Purchaser” means the person firm or company to be supplied with the goods by the seller.
 “Goods” means the goods materials and/or other items to be supplied pursuant to the Contract.
 “The Contract” means the contract for sale and purchase of the Goods made between the Seller and the Purchaser to which these Conditions apply.

 These conditions apply to all sales of Goods by the Seller and shall prevail over and apply to the exclusion of any inconsistent terms or conditions contained or referred to in the Purchaser’s order or in correspondence or elsewhere or implied by trade customer practice or course of dealing unless specifically agreed to in writing by the Seller.
 Purported provisions to the contrary are hereby excluded or extinguished.